werf/werf/docs/pages/reference/cleaning_process.md

 #### Connecting to Kubernetes

-Werf gets information about Kubernetes clusters and how to connect to them from the kube configuration file `~/.kube/config`.
-Werf connects to all kubernetes clusters, defined in all contexts of kubectl configuration, to gather images that are in use.
+werf gets information about Kubernetes clusters and how to connect to them from the kube configuration file `~/.kube/config`. werf connects to all kubernetes clusters, defined in all contexts of kubectl configuration, to gather images that are in use.

 ### Cleanup stages storage